-- a) Fard obligatory (very high rewards) - b) Mustahab, Sunnah preferable (high rewards) - c) Mubaah acceptable (no reward / punishment) - d) Makrooh detestable (possible punishment) - e) Haram forbidden (heavy punishment) 1.
-The first principle is the permissibility of things 2.
-Halal and Haram are the right of Allah 3.
-Leave that which makes you doubt until the doubt is removed 4.
-Still consult your heart 5.
-Judge yourself; be easy on others 1.
-The first principle is the permissibility of things - Most things in life are allowed because the world is for us to make use of - Allah wants our good - What we are commanded is for our benefit, what is prohibited is because it's harmful - What is haram has been made clear, the rest is allowed, as a favour - You still have to abide by the law of the land!
+1. The first principle is the permissibility of things - Most things in life are allowed because the world is for us to make use of - Allah wants our good - What we are commanded is for our benefit, what is prohibited is because it's harmful - What is haram has been made clear, the rest is allowed, as a favour - You still have to abide by the law of the land!
 Are the dos and don'ts in Islam, like in many other religions, just rules that you have to follow - just because they are what God wants? i.e. that they are tough to just test our faith and devotion to God?
 Or are they there for a good reason?
-Most things in life are allowed because the world is for us to make use of 'He has subjected to you, from Himself, all that is in the heavens and all that is on the earth....'
-(45:13) 'Today are all things good and pure made lawful unto you.'
-(5:5 or 6) How can all this be made for us and then we be prohibited from it?
+Most things in life are allowed because the world is for us to make use of

+Most things in life are allowed because the world is for us to make use of

+'Today are all things good and pure made lawful unto you.'
+(Qur'an 5:5)

+How can all this be made for us and then we be prohibited from it?
 Therefore, the prohibitions must be few.

-'O you who believe!
-Do not make haram the good things which Allah has made Halal for you, and do not transgress; indeed, Allah does not like the transgressors.
-And eat of what Allah has provided for you, lawful and good, and fear Allah, in Whom you are believers.'
-(5:90-91 (87-88)) Allah wants our good Allah is Al-Barr - the Good, Source of All Good 'In thy hand is all good' (3:26) 'Allah desires ease for you, and He doesn't desire hardship for you.'
+'O believers!
+Do not forbid the good things which Allah has made lawful for you, and do not transgress.
+Indeed, Allah does not like transgressors.
+And eat of what Allah has provided for you, lawful and good, and be mindful of Allah, in Whom you are believers.'
+(5:87-88) Allah wants our good Allah is Al-Barr - the Good, Source of All Good 'In thy hand is all good' (3:26) "Allah desires ease for you, and He doesn't desire hardship for you."
 (2:185) Hadith: 'I have been sent with what is straight and easy.'
 (Ahmed) 'From our exploration of the Shari'ah we have concluded that it was only set up to serve the interests of man.
 This is a conclusion which no one can dispute...'
-(Imam Shatibi, Al Muwafaqat) What we are commanded is for our benefit What is prohibited is because it's harmful Gambling and drinking:'But the sin (or harm) is greater than the benefit' (2:219) Adultery: 'For it is... opening the road (to much worse harm)' (17:32) Retribution for murder: 'In it(the law of retribution) there is life for you... that you may restrain yourselves' (2:179) Theft - hand: 'A punishment by way of example...'
+(Imam Shatibi, Al Muwafaqat)

+What we are commanded is for our benefit What is prohibited is because it's harmful Gambling and drinking: 'But the sin (or harm) is greater than the benefit' (2:219) Adultery: 'For it is... opening the road (to much worse harm)' (17:32) Retribution for murder: 'In it(the law of retribution) there is life for you... that you may restrain yourselves' (2:179) Theft - hand: 'A punishment by way of example...'
 (5:38) Swine: 'For it is an abomination...'
 (6:145) Fasting: 'That you may learn taqwa' (2:184) Prayer: 'Surely prayer protects from shameful and bad deeds.'
 Charity: 'Take some charity from their wealth to purify them and make them grow (spiritually).'
 (9:103) 'Allah commands justice (AdI) and righteousness (Ihsaan).'
 (16:90) Justice (Adl): 'O you who believe stand out firmly for Allah as witnesses (only) to fair-dealing.
 And do not let the hatred of a people cause you to swerve to wrong and depart from justice.
 Be just: for it is closer to piety, and fear Allah - for verily Allah is well aware of all you do.'
 (5:8 or 9) Goodness (Ihsan): 'He commands them what is right and forbids them what is evil; he makes lawful to them what is good and makes unlawful to them what is foul; he releases them from the yokes which were upon them.'
 (7:157) Imam Ibn al Qayyim al Jawziyyah said: